HDFGroup/h5pyd/docs/high/group.rst

 ======

-Groups are the container mechanism by which HSDS domains (ans well as HDF5 files) are organized.
+Groups are the container mechanism by which HSDS domains (as well as HDF5 files) are organized.
 From a Python perspective, they operate somewhat like dictionaries.
 In this case the "keys" are the names of group members, and the "values" are the members